|

 We can illustrate this more fully.
 On the OODA page we replaced our decision loop with

-decisions are incredibly messy and we ought therefore to also recognize this
+are incredibly messy and we ought therefore to also recognize this in our

-your experience is in cost reduction and local efficiency improvement then
+experience is in cost reduction and local efficiency improvement then you

-you will see particular solutions in your mind – solutions that have worked
+will see particular solutions in your mind – solutions that have worked for

-for you or for others in the past.
+you or for others in the past.
+This

-all your experience is in throughput enhancement and global improvement then
+experience is in throughput enhancement and global improvement then you will

-you will see particular solutions in your mind and this will once again
+see particular solutions in your mind and this will once again pre-determine

 operation.
 It is only computer